About Our Manuscript Workshops

 IHS also sponsors Papers Workshops which bring together authors contributing to a collected volume or special journal issue to workshop their individual contributions as well as identify themes and improve the work as a whole.
 Learn more about Papers Workshops here.

-Manuscript Workshops are typically 1-3 days long and vary in size, ranging from 4-14 commentators plus the author(s).
-The workshop typically takes place over 4-6 sessions: 90 minutes for in-person workshops and 75 minutes for online workshops.
-Each session covers about 1-3 chapters.
+Manuscript Workshops are typically 1-3 days long and vary in size, ranging from four to 13 commentators plus the author(s).
+The workshop typically takes place over four to six 75-minute sessions, covering one to three chapters each.
 At the start of each session, the author will give a brief overview of the chapters to provide context about their goals and areas they’d like to highlight for feedback, and then the floor will be opened for roundtable discussion, moderated by an IHS program director with a queue.

-Our in-person workshops are typically hosted at 4-star hotels in major metropolitan areas in North America and our online workshops are hosted on Zoom.
+Our in-person workshops are hosted at four-star hotels in major metropolitan areas in North America and our online workshops are hosted on Zoom.

 Commentators will receive a PDF copy of the manuscript about two months before the workshop and a physical copy about a month and a half before the workshop.
 Commentators do not need to prepare a formal presentation but are expected to read the manuscript in its entirety and prepare comments on each section to be shared during the moderated discussion.